TabPFN Extensions for Interpretable Geotechnical Modelling: Abstract

 \section{Abstract}

-Geotechnical site characterisation relies on sparse, heterogeneous borehole data where uncertainty quantification and model interpretability are as critical as predictive accuracy for reliable engineering decisions.
-This paper presents an exploratory investigation into the use of TabPFN~\citep{Hollmann2025}---a transformer-based tabular foundation model using in-context learning---and its extension library \texttt{tabpfn-extensions}~\citep{TabPFNExtensionsGitHub} for two geotechnical inference tasks: (1) soil-type classification using N-value and shear-wave velocity data from a synthetic geotechnical dataset, and (2) iterative imputation of five missing mechanical parameters ($s_\mathrm{u}$, $E_{\mathrm{u}}$, ${\sigma'}_\mathrm{p}$, $C_\mathrm{c}$, $C_\mathrm{v}$) in benchmark problem BM/AirportSoilProperties/2/2025~\citep{Otake2025}.
-We apply cosine-similarity analysis to TabPFN-derived embeddings, visualise full posterior distributions from an iterative inference procedure, and compute SHAP attributions.
+Geotechnical site characterisation relies on sparse, heterogeneous borehole data, where uncertainty quantification and interpretability matter as much as predictive accuracy.
+We evaluate TabPFN~\citep{Hollmann2025}, a tabular foundation model, and its \texttt{tabpfn-extensions} library~\citep{TabPFNExtensionsGitHub} on two geotechnical tasks: (1) soil-type classification from N-value and shear-wave velocity data as a controlled illustrative case, and (2) iterative imputation of five mechanical parameters ($s_\mathrm{u}$, $E_{\mathrm{u}}$, ${\sigma'}_\mathrm{p}$, $C_\mathrm{c}$, $C_\mathrm{v}$) in BM/AirportSoilProperties/2/2025~\citep{Otake2025}.
+Without retraining, we apply cosine-similarity analysis to TabPFN embeddings, visualise predictive distributions, and compute SHAP attributions.
 On the regression benchmark we compare TabPFN with mean imputation, linear regression, random forests, XGBoost, and HBM; introduce a proxy decomposition of predictive uncertainty across context-perturbation classes; and propagate marginal $C_\mathrm{c}$ and ${\sigma'}_\mathrm{p}$ distributions through a one-dimensional consolidation model to obtain the reliability index $\beta$ and serviceability exceedance probability $P_\mathrm{f}$.
 Embeddings exhibit label-consistent Clay/Sand grouping; iterative imputation reduces RMSE for all five targets, with TabPFN lowest on four; SHAP attributions are consistent with the Skempton compression-index correlation and the inverse preconsolidation-pressure-water-content dependence; the within-posterior component is largest in the proxy decomposition.
 We position the contribution as a worked evaluation workflow that may complement established methods for data-scarce geotechnics, not as algorithmic innovation.

 \textbf{Keywords:} TabPFN; geotechnical site characterisation; in-context learning; uncertainty quantification; SHAP